kevin-albert/jq-neural-network/README.md

 ```
 This will first compile `make_json.c`, which parses MNIST data files and produces JSON.
 Then it will run `make_json` and pipe it into jq, first processing the training set and then the test set.
 When finished, jq will emit the error rate of the test set.

-This may take days to run to completion.
+This usually takes days to run to completion.

-## Why
-Two reasons:

-1. To demonstrate how powerful the jq language is by writing a non-trivial full program with it
-2. To exercise writing a neural network without using the "standard" tool set (no python)

 ## How it works
 A typical feedforward neural network would be implemented by allocating several arrays and continually updating their values.
 Because data in jq is immutable, this continual state update is implemented as a reduction over all input, where the state of the network is the value being accumulated in the reduction.
 A benefit of this is that the state of the network could be easily saved / loaded to and from json files in between program executions.